brianlewyn/WebPage-02/README.md

 # WebPageSchool-StudyWeb
-A work done in collaboration with my schoolmate
+A work done in collaboration with my schoolmate.